gitter-badger/data-pipeline-education/SETUP.md

 ## Pre-Work for Instructor-Led Class

-1. Check Azure credits in the portal:  Click on the Profile icon in the upper right corner, Click on "View my Bill", and Click on "Account Center"
+1. Check Azure credits in the portal:  click on the profile icon in the upper right corner, click on "View my Bill", click on "Account Center" and then select the subscription (should be "Azure Pass" if you have activated this from above).

 After, you have ensured your Azure account has the Azure credits given in the Passes or enough for 4 days of extensive use plesae do the following: